RafaBVM/VPN-setup/README.md

 <img src="https://i.imgur.com/13aIs0V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a virtual machine and select a region that isn’t where you live snd select 2 vcpus.
+Create a virtual machine and select a region that isn’t where you live and select 2 vcpus.
 Give yourself a username and password.
 Then review+create.
 </p>
 <br />